LT-Intro-To-AI-SY2425/a2-movie-chatbot-tburgeson/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+The match function was difficult because of all of the different possible cases for resolving all the asserts.
+During troubleshooting, sometimes it was difficult to pinpoint what was causing the issue.

 2. Explain how you could use the match function for extracting information from a movie database.
+The match function could be used to extract data from a movie database through searching for certain aspects of a title, or certain words, instead of having to include the entire phrase or name.